-Here’s what you need in order to create a successful customer experience program and lead within your industry, according to Medallia’s SVP of Evangelism and Community Engagement, Bill Staikos.
+Here’s how to create a successful customer experience program and lead within your industry, according to Bill Staikos, Medallia’s SVP of Community Engagement.

 Launching a customer experience program takes a lot of time, effort, and resources — yet it all means nothing if you haven’t drawn upon the key elements necessary to drive it forward and earn success.

 Medallia focuses on helping clients successfully execute against the key elements of a customer experience (CX) program, with technology being the indispensable enabler.
 In the research report Uncovering the Secrets Behind a Successful Customer Experience Program published by the Medallia Institute, these key elements came to light — Signals, Insight, Engagement, and Action.
 Without one or all of these elements in place, it’s incredibly difficult to achieve business outcomes as a team or company as a whole.